 Are Phthalates Harmful in Skincare and Cosmetics?

-Last updated: 2026-05-01
+Last updated: 2026-06-25

 Phthalates are one of the most-asked-about "ingredients to avoid" in skincare.
 The honest answer is nuanced: they're not an acute danger in any one product, but there are good reasons to reduce your overall exposure.
-Here's what they are, what the concern is, and how to avoid them.
+Here's what they are, what the concern actually is, and how to avoid them.

 What are phthalates and why are they in cosmetics?